timgates42/bulbea/docs/blog/data-data-everywhere.rst

 	68,5.9
 	...

-Almost always, the top-most line (also called as *the header*) should denote the attribute names seperated by the delimiter.
+Almost always, the top-most line (also called as *the header*) should denote the attribute names separated by the delimiter.

 You can save a share object in a CSV format as follows: